-glyph 607: Beethoven, Waldstein piano sonata, Beethoven #21 Op.
-53 .
-Martha Argerich, Ayn Rand, Fountainhead ... art, words, music, parallel ... sadness, hopelessness > startled quiet then explosive joy, renewed expectation of good ... a psychological shift illustrated in story and sound ... a shift desperately needed by a culture in doubt of itself
+glyph 607: Beethoven, Waldstein piano sonata, Op.
+53 No. 21 ...
+Martha Argerich, Ayn Rand, Fountainhead ... art, words, music, parallel ... sadness, hopelessness > startled quiet followed by explosive joy, renewed expectation of good ... a psychological shift illustrated in story and sound ... a shift desperately needed by a culture in (not entirely unjustified) doubt of itself

 [Fountainhead, boy with bicycle, discouraged, sad, slowly climbing hill, then ... at top of rise, Roark's work is seen, a moment of quiet stunned shift, then an explosive torrent of joy.
 All expressed in transition between movements 2 and 3 of Beethoven's Waldstein piano sonata.
 Our culture needs such an experience.
-Since the portentous looming of WWI we have been climbing that hill, and we tire. -ls]
+Since the portentous looming of WWI we have been climbing that hill.
+We tire, and long for the light. -ls]

 Martha Argerich playing Beethoven Sonata Op.
-53 Waldstein -YouTube, may be an ad; may be worth it anyway
+53 Waldstein -YouTube, may be an ad; worth it anyway

 Andras Schiff talks about Op.
 53 and illustrates on piano (Guardian Unlimited has Schiff's lectures on all 32 sonatas)